 Unfortunately, all of these strategies can increase the chance that you will suffer a personal injury as a result of a defective product.

 Although the legislature is working to change this, Health Canada does not have the authority to compel a company to recall a defective product, nor does it have the power to issue fines or penalties to manufacturers who do not meet safety requirements.
 Instead, the fines have to come from you, the consumer, who has not only the right, but the responsibility to seek to penalize manufacturers and sellers of defective products.
 By exacting a high price for dangerous products, you can help protect us all from dangerous products in the future.

-If you or someone you love has been injured by a defective product, whether or not it has been recalled, contact our skilled defective product lawyers today.
-Contact Stephens & Holman BEFORE you discuss your accident with an ICBC adjuster or a representative from the seller or manufacturer of the defective product.
-We offer a free, no obligation defective product consultation, and do not collect until after you do.
+If you or someone you love has been injured by a defective product, whether or not it has been recalled, contact our skilled defective product lawyers today by calling 604-730-4120.
+Contact Stephens & Holman BEFORE you discuss your accident with a representative from the seller or manufacturer of the defective product.
+We offer a complimentary, no-obligation consultation, and do not collect until after you do.